-The Company's business strategy currently focuses on mining Bitcoin and Ethereum, and our hardware is limited to mining using current "proof-of-work" protocols.
-There could be developments in proof of work protocols, or other competing validation methods or processes that render such business strategy obsolete.
+The Company's business strategy currently focuses on mining Bitcoin and prior to the Merge Ethereum, and our hardware is limited to mining using current proof-of-work protocols.
+There could be developments in proof of work protocols, or other competing validation methods or processes that render such business strategy obsolete or out of favor generally.
 Proof-of-stake is an alternative method of validating digital asset transactions.
-Proof-of-stake methodology does not rely on resource intensive calculations to validate transactions and create new blocks in a blockchain; instead, the validator of the next block is determined, sometimes randomly, based on a methodology in the blockchain software.
+Proof-of-stake methodology does not rely on resource intensive calculations to validate transactions and create new blocks in a blockchain.
+Instead, the validator of the next block on a blockchain is determined, sometimes randomly, based on a methodology in the blockchain software.
 Rewards, and sometimes penalties, are issued based on the amount of digital assets a user has "staked" in order to become a validator.
-Should Bitcoin or Ethereum shift from a proof-of-work validation method to a proof-of-stake or other method, the transaction verification process (i.e., "mining" or "validating") may render our mining business less competitive or less profitable.
+As a result of the Merge, on September 15, 2022, Ethereum shifted to a proof-of-stake validation method, and the Company stopped mining Ethereum.
+Should Bitcoin also shift from a proof-ofwork validation method to a proof-of-stake or other method, the transaction verification process (i.e., "mining" or "validating") may render our mining business less competitive or less profitable.
+While we are not aware of how the Bitcoin blockchain could be so fundamentally modified, we have seen applications that offer sidechain alternatives to mining Bitcoin directly on the Bitcoin blockchain but that are integrated with the Bitcoin blockchain.
+To date, such efforts that we are aware of have been directed at increasing the volume and speed of Bitcoin transaction processing.

-In addition, the aggregate computing power of the global Bitcoin and Ethereum networks have generally grown over time and we expect it to continue to grow in the future.
-The barriers to entry for new Bitcoin and Ethereum miners are relatively low, which can give rise to additional capacity from competing miners.
-As the hash rate in the Bitcoin and Ethereum networks increase, the amount of Bitcoin and Ethereum earned per unit of hash rate decreases.
-The Bitcoin and Ethereum protocols respond to increasing total hash rate by increasing the "difficulty" of Bitcoin and Ethereum mining respectively.
+The aggregate computing power of the global Bitcoin and Ethereum networks has generally grown over time, and we expect it to continue to grow in the future.
+The barriers to entry for new Bitcoin miners are relatively low, which can give rise to additional capacity from competing miners.
+As the hash rate in the Bitcoin network increases, the amount of Bitcoin earned per unit of hash rate decreases.
+The Bitcoin protocol responds to increasing total hash rate by increasing the "difficulty" of Bitcoin mining.
 If this "difficulty" increases at a significantly higher rate, we would need to increase our hash rate at the same rate in order to maintain market share and generate equivalent block rewards.
 Therefore, in order to maintain or increase our market share, we may be required to make significant capital expenditures.